Getting to the bottom of what mindfulness is, and isn’t, and why it might just be for you

 Despite existing for thousands of years, mindfulness has, over the last few decades, been embraced within the field of psychology.
 Therapeutic practises such as mindfulness based cognitive therapy (MBCT) or mindfulness based stress reduction (MBSR) are gaining momentum and thanks to apps such as Calm, Headspace or Insight Timer, mindfulness is now accessible to each and every one of us.

 Mindfulness falls under the banner of ‘third-wave therapies’ – this refers to more recent advances in therapy that focus on the relationship someone has with their own thoughts and emotions, rather than the content within them.
 And this is where mindfulness can also work its magic – the point of mindfulness is not to get rid of thoughts (this would be impossible as we have very clever brains, and they really like to think) but how we relate to our thoughts.
 Wouldn’t it be better to get to know our thoughts, and to work with them, rather than against them?
 This may sound counter-intuitive for some, after all, who wants to think about negative thoughts?
 But our thoughts can generate even further suffering when faced with stress and worry, pain and anguish.
-To train ourselves to better notice when we are being negative or self-sabotaging allows us to make a choice – how do I relate to this thought/feeling and therefore what do I do about it?
-Our thoughts may run and run on autopilot damaging our self-esteem, increasing stress and frustration, anger and sadness, but being able to recognise these patterns enables us to step outside of them and choose to do something else.
-Mindfulness takes practise, and the more we do it, the more we notice.
+To train ourselves to better notice when we are being negative or self-sabotaging allows us to make a choice – do I follow this thought or can I choose to just observe it and let it go?
+Our thoughts may run and run on autopilot damaging our self-esteem, increasing stress and frustration, sometimes maybe anger and sadness, but being able to recognise these patterns enables us to step outside of them and choose to do something else.
+Mindfulness takes practise, and the more we do it, the more we notice, the more we can remain in control.

 But I’m no good at it!